Proctor Approval Form – for having a proctored exam off-campus at a testing center. Proctor Approval Form (Word)

 Improving Your Online Course (IYOC)

 The “Improve Your Online Course” workshop explores the QM Rubric and provides a framework to improve the quality of online courses.
 Participants use the QM Rubric to review their online courses and develop a course improvement plan.
 The content is based on the eight general standards of the Quality Matters Rubric.
 You should have an online course ready to improve.
 This course is not for building a course from scratch.

 Participants need access to an existing online course.
-Course lasts two weeks and is taught entirely online.
+The course lasts two weeks and is taught entirely online.
 Participants can expect to spend about 8-10 hours per week to successfully complete this workshop.